ombalapure7/js101-guvi-assignment-day1/README.md

 ## 1. Syntax
    - Objects are variables too.
 But objects can contain many values.
 The following code assigns many values (Mercedes, C-class, White and soo on) to a variable named Car:
      > var car = {Make: “Mercedes”, Model: “C-Class”, Color: “White”, Fuel: Diesel, Weight: “850kg”, Mileage: “8Kmpl”, Rating: 4.5};

+## 2. Properties
+   - The name:value pair in an object are called properties.
+   - The object properties can be different primitive values, other objects and functions.
+   - Properties can usually be changed, added, and deleted, but some are read only.
+      - Adding property
+        >  ObjectName.ObjectProperty = propertyValue;
+      - Deleting property
+        >  delete ObjectName.ObjectProperty;
+      - Access a property from an object is:
+        > objectName.property       -------->  Car.Make
+        > objectName["property”]    -------->  Car["Make"]
+        > objectName[expression]    -------->  x = "Make"; Car[x]

+## 3. Object methods
+    - An object method is an object property containing a function definition.
+    - Let’s assume to start the car there will be a mechanical functionality.
+      > function(){ return ignition.on  }
+    - And similarly to stop/brake/headlights on & off, etc.
+    - So, simple definition for Javascript __Object Methods__ is “Methods are actions that can be performed on objects.”.